Chris Daw: Professional career

 In 2012, Daw signed on with Ken Strong and became executive director of Ice Twice Rinks Inc. in Oakville, Ontario.
 Programs at the rink were run by experienced coaches such as Al Iafrate, Eddi Choi, Christina Kessler, and Ryan Munce.
 Daw left Ice Twice Rinks in 2015, which was sold to Jamie Allison; a former NHL player with the Chicago Blackhawks.

 Since 2000 Daw has been a reporter on the sport of wheelchair curling.
 Daw was a commentator with CBC television during the Paralympic games in 2010, 2014 and 2018.
 Daw has also worked with CBC on other ventures, including the 2018 Canadian Wheelchair Curling Championships.

 During his athletic career, Daw has attended over 125 National Championships, 64 World Championships, 4 Paralympics, and 1 Olympics with an estimated medal total of over 1000+ for Canada including a dozen World Championships, 19 World records, and Paralympic Gold medal performances.

 Personal life

 In 2006 it was reported that Daw had one child a son; Kyle, with his first wife Mari Brown.
-In March 2009 Daw married Morgan Perry, a former member of Canada's junior women's softball team.
-On February 23, 2010, Daw and Perry gave birth to a daughter Arowyn Emma Ellie.
-Daw and Perry separated in 2015.
+Daw's daughter Arowyn was born in February 2010 with his second wife Morgan Perry.
+Daw married military veteran Elizabeth van Drongelen on August 19th, 2021.
 On September 15, 2021, Daw's daughter Chantelle Daw died at the age of 27.